cyber-robot1/Embedded-Systems-Diploma/Sheets/Sheet 1/12/README.md

-Write a C program to take even numbers from user and print the sum of them, after each entry if the user enters 2 odd number the program print "bye" and stop.
+Write a C program to take even numbers from user and print the sum of them, after each entry if the user enters 2 odd number not consecutive the program print "bye" and stop.